 Goals are important because they give you milestones, benchmarks, a vision to strive for, and something to celebrate when achieved.
-Goals are not present oriented, but future oriented.
-Which is why a mindful approach to well-being is recognizing that more time should spent spent in the present moment working on baby steps toward goals.
+Goals are not present-oriented but future-oriented.
+This is why a mindful approach to well-being is recognizing that more time should be spent in the present moment working on baby steps toward goals.

-Attention to our goals in the here and now looks like taking action in the present through small steps that eventually lead to an overall achievement.
-The steps are small and bite sized, so that your attention in the now accomplishes a particular piece of the overall goal that moves you forward.
+Attention to our goals in the here and now looks like taking action in the present through small steps that eventually lead to overall achievement.
+The steps are small and bite-sized so that your attention in the now accomplishes a particular piece of the overall goal that moves you forward.

 Goal achievement is broken into small specific tasks you accomplish daily or weekly.
 Over time these tasks take you toward goal achievement.
 As you go about completing each task, you stay focused on that one task, remaining in the now, deeply engaged in doing quality work for that one item.